-Since the conclusion of the Paris Agreement, China has formulated a series of departmental strategic plans for the implementation of the social and economic development goals set out in the 13th Five-Year Plan, the construction of an ecological civilization, and the deepening of the structural upgrading and transformation of the economy.
+China has formulated a series of departmental strategic plans for the implementation of the social and economic development goals set out in the 13th and 14th Five-Year plans, the construction of an ecological civilization, and the deepening of the structural upgrading and transformation of the economy.
 Some of these departmental strategic plans propose newer, more detailed, more robust and longer-term energy-saving carbon reduction targets and policy measures that will have a direct impact on China's future greenhouse gas emissions trends, and are an important foundation for China's new round of NDC content updates.
 This report sorts out these strategic plans, industry policies, and action plans, and compares the content of the different chapters of the 2015 NDC.
 It proposes ideas for how to incorporate these goals and measures into the second NDC.